wallabag/wallabag/.github/CONTRIBUTING.md

 To run the tests locally run `make test`.

-To run the PHP formatter:
+To run the PHP formatter run `make fix-cs`.

-- when testing using Docker: `docker-compose run --rm php bin/php-cs-fixer fix`
-- otherwise: `php bin/php-cs-fixer fix`